Jump to topic

 PCCM Case Conference

-PCCM Case Conference is held approximately six times per year.
-Fellows will take turns leading a case discussion for the entire Pediatric Critical Care.
+PCCM Case Conference is held approximately 10 times per year.
+Fellows take turns leading a case discussion for the entire Pediatric Critical Care team, with topics covering clinical decision-making, novel or rare case presentations and ethical dilemmas.

 PCCM Journal Club